 Van Damme State Park

 During the summer, this state park offers a variety of free public activities.
 Each Saturday night between Memorial Day and Labor Day there is a Campfire program in the campfire center- complete with marshmallows and campfire songs.
-There are also hikes, tours, junior rangers, and educational booths available without any charge.
+There are also hikes, tours, a Junior Rangers program, and educational booths available without any charge.

 The pygmy forest in Van Damme State Park is the product of the ancient movements of tectonic plates.
 The soil in the pygmy forest is nutrient deprived because the marine terrace is flat and poorly drained.
 The flatness of the area does not allow for much erosion to take place.
-The rain continuously floods the area, washing away nutrients without taking any of the soil with it.
+Rain continuously floods the area, washing away nutrients without taking any of the soil with it.
 After thousands of years of nutrient leaching, the soil remaining in the area is highly acidic.
 This acidic soil stunts the growth of all plant life in the area, and the continuous rain and flooding removes oxygen from the roots of the trees.
-Beyond all these hindrances to life, these trees continue to live.
+Beyond all these hindrances to life, vegetation continues to thrive.
 They grow slowly, but steadily for hundreds of years.

 In the Van Damme pygmy forest, there is a handicap accessible boardwalk.
 All visitors should use this boardwalk because of the highly sensitive nature of the forest.
 Each plant fights to survive on a daily basis, and walking on the soil can cause irreparable damage to the roots beneath.